RobertoMdz/RobertoMdz/README.md

 - 💬 Ask me about anything, I am happy to help;

 **Active jobs:**
-- 💼 Working on an mobile app project hosted in bitbucket since Oct 2021 - Actually
+- 💼 Working on a mobile app project hosted in bitbucket since Oct 2021 - Actually

 **Languages and tools:**